wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Conditions

 <ins>Blinded:</ins> You cant see or make ranged attacks.
 You need to roll above 20 to hit with a melee attack, enemies need to roll above 10 to hit you.

 <ins>(Not) Breathing:</ins> You can hold your breath for as many rounds as your CON.
 If you take damage while holding your breath, you must make a CON save.
 On a failure, you start dying.

 <ins>Charmed:</ins> You fail all rolls against your charmer.
-If you attack, hurt, or say anything bad about them, you take 1 psychic damage.
+If you attack, hurt, or say anything bad about them, you take 1 mind damage.

 <ins>Confused:</ins> Roll a D6.
 You must spend your turn interacting with: 1) the player on your right; 2) the player on your left; 3) yourself; 4) the closest monster; 5) the environment; 6) oblivion.